veertuinc/anka-docs/anka-virtualization-cli/getting-started/accessing-your-vm.md

 1. [You've installed the Anka Virtualization package.]({{< relref "anka-virtualization-cli/getting-started/installing-the-anka-virtualization-package.md" >}})
 2. [You've created and prepared your first VM Template.]({{< relref "anka-virtualization-cli/getting-started/creating-vms.md" >}})

+## Defaults and Expectations

+- Inside of the VMs created with `anka create`, you will find `Screen Sharing` and `Remote Login` enabled automatically.
+In `shared` networking mode (the default), it allows you to access SSH and VNC using the VM's IP directly from the host running the VM.
+To access the VM VNC and SSH outside of the host, you'll need to [forward the ports from the VM to the host]({{< relref "anka-virtualization-cli/getting-started/modifying-your-vm.md#port-forwarding-from-guest-to-host" >}}) or enable `bridge` networking mode to get an IP from DHCP in your network.
+- Anka Addons are installed into your VM and support `anka run`.
+- With `anka view`, the clipboard is not supported.
+We currently recommend VNC instead.

 ---

 ## Anka Run